 Bursary and Free College Meals

 The College has funding to provide financial support for students who have the greatest financial need.
 Students who fit the eligibility criteria will be able to apply for the Bursary and Free College Meal.
-The Bursary and Free College Meal schemes is assessed on:
+There are three schemes that students can apply for.

-- Student Vulnerability: This means that the student is in care, leaving care, living independently, a young parent or is disabled and currently receive Employment Support allowance/Universal Credit and Disability Living Allowance or Employment Support Allowance/Universal Credit and Personal Independent Payments.
+- Vulnerable bursary: Students who are ‘looked after’ by the Local Authority, Leaving care, living independently or a young parent can apply for this bursary.
+Disabled students in receipt of Employment Support allowance/Universal Credit and Disability Living Allowance or Employment Support Allowance/Universal Credit and Personal Independent Payments will also be eligible.

-Students will need to begin the application process on student dashboard and attend a Bursary assessment interview in order for a decision to be made.
+Students will need to begin the application process on student dashboard and attend a Bursary assessment interview where a decision will be made.
 They will need to bring the following documents to the interview:

 - Signed parent/carer declaration form